andrenth/drib/README.md

 ### Templates

-Drib uses the Rust crate [TinyTemplate](https://docs.rs/tinytemplate/1.1.0/tinytemplate/index.html) for its templating, which has a simple and intuitive [syntax](https://docs.rs/tinytemplate/1.1.0/tinytemplate/syntax/index.html).
+Drib uses the Rust crate [Tera](https://tera.netlify.app/docs) for its templating, which has a simple and intuitive [syntax](https://tera.netlify.app/docs/#templates) similar do Django templates.

 When running in bootstrap mode, Drib provides a global `ranges` object which is an array of `entry` elements.
 The `entry` elements contain information about each range in the following fields: